Matthew E. MunsonAssociate | Medical Devices and Drugs

 Matt is a member of the American Association for Justice, Alabama Association for Justice, the American Bar Association, Montgomery County Association for Justice and the Montgomery County Bar Association.
 He is admitted to practice in all state and federal courts in Alabama, the United States District Court for Colorado and the United States Courts of Appeals for the Ninth and Tenth Circuits.

 After earning his undergraduate degree from Auburn University Montgomery, Matt graduated from of Western Michigan University’s Thomas M. Cooley Law School, completing his coursework in only two years.

 Matt is an avid outdoorsman, barbecue chef and Auburn Tigers football fan.
 He is married to the former Katherine Tanner Rees of Montgomery, Alabama.
 They have two daughters, Anna and Isabella, and attend ChristChurch XP.
-Matt also serves as president-elect of the Board of Directors for Southeastern Diabetes Education Services/Camp Seale Harris, a non-profit camp for children and teenagers with Type 1 diabetes and their families.
+Matt also serves as chairman of the board of directors for Southeastern Diabetes Education Services/Camp Seale Harris, a non-profit camp for children and teenagers with Type 1 diabetes and their families.

 - Alabama (2006)

 - United States District Court for the Southern District of Alabama (2006)

 - United States District Court for the Middle District of Alabama (2006)

 - United States District Court for the Northern District of Alabama (2006)